apache/druid/docs/ingestion/data-model.md

 description: Introduces concepts of datasources, primary timestamp, dimensions, and metrics.
 ---

-Druid stores data in datasources, which are similar to tables in a traditional relational database management systems (RDBMS).
+Druid stores data in datasources, which are similar to tables in a traditional relational database management system (RDBMS).
 Druid's data model shares  similarities with both relational and timeseries data models.

 ## Primary timestamp